PBLab/NaviGraph/README.md

 If you use NaviGraph, please cite:

-> Iton, A. K., Iton, E., Michaelson, D. M., & Blinder, P. (Year).
-NaviGraph: A graph-based framework for multimodal analysis of spatial decision-making
+> Iton, A. K., Iton, E., Michaelson, D. M., & Blinder, P. (2025).
+NaviGraph: A graph-based framework for multimodal analysis of spatial decision-making. bioRxiv

 ---